-Do you want to contribute to the making the world free of poverty?
+Do you want to contribute to making the world free of poverty?
 Are you curious about why nothing seems to solve this global problem?
-This course will introduce you to the field of development economics, it will help you understand the economic problems of less developed countries and provide you insights into some key issues facing policy makers today.
+This course will introduce you to the field of development economics.
+It will help you understand the economic problems of less developed countries and provide you with insights into some key issues facing policy makers today.

-With over 2 billion people in the world living with less than $2 cents per day, it is imperative to have an understanding of the lives of these so called poor.
-This course will do just that.
+With over 2 billion people in the world living with less than $2 per day, it is imperative to have an understanding of the lives of people who subsist on this amount.
+This course will do just that and aims to:

-1. Introduce the fundamental concepts in development economics such as the poverty traps, health, education, consumption, savings, credit and insurance
+- Introduce the fundamental concepts of development economics, such as poverty traps, health, education, consumption, savings, credit, and insurance.

-2. Elucidate the decision making process followed by the poor, based on fundamental economic principles such as:
+- Elucidate the decision-making process followed by the poor, based on fundamental economic principles such as:

-a.
-Choice (with an increase in income do the poor buy the food that provide the most nutrition or the food which is tastier?)
+- Choice (With an increase in income, do the poor buy the food that provides the most nutrition or the food that is tastier?)

-b.
-Incentives (does giving bed nets to the poor for free reduce the incidence of malaria?)
+- Incentives (Does giving bed nets to the poor for free reduce the incidence of malaria?)

-c.
-Tradeoffs (how do the poor choose to spend their income when increasing the consumption of one good means they will have to decrease the consumption of some other good?) and
+- Tradeoffs (How do the poor choose to spend their income when increasing the consumption of one good means they will have to decrease the consumption of some other good?) and

-d.
-Externalities (how do the actions of the neighbors affect my wellbeing?)
+- Externalities (How do the actions of neighbors affect the well-being of the poor?)

-3. Explain how poverty is not just the lack of income but the lack of education, health, quality of life and access to credit; and
+- Explain how poverty is not just the lack of income but the lack of education, health, quality of life, and access to credit.

-4. Evaluate the interventions that have been tried in the past such as conditional cash transfer programs, universal health care coverage, provision of school supplies, along with the effectiveness of each intervention.
+- Evaluate the interventions that have been tried in the past, such as conditional cash transfer programs, universal health care coverage, provision of school supplies, along with the effectiveness of each intervention.